File System Interface Futures: Cloud Computing's Impact - Page 2

 On the other hand if the object is really big, I cannot use POSIX reads and writes to start reading the object until the whole object has been moved with a REST or SOAP interface.
-This might not be important in most applications environments but it is going to be important in applications that need to process data before the whole file is there.
-This is important for applications such as oil seismic traces, raw video feeds and others, clearly, not your everyday applications.
+This might not be important in most application environments but it is going to be important in applications that need to process data before the whole file is there.
+This is important for applications such as oil seismic traces, raw video feeds and others; clearly, not your everyday applications.
 But it is still important to many communities where the files are very large and need to be processed before the whole file is received.
-And of course do not forget that all databases randomly position into the files.
+And don't forget that all databases randomly position into the files.

-I do not see C programs written for the oil industry being rewritten and accessing seismic traces, as they need a POSIX file system interface, given the performance requirements of parallel I/O. The industry challenge is that the current defacto standard interfaces for file systems is not meeting requirements for scaling to 10s to 100s of billions of files.
+I do not see C programs written for the oil industry being rewritten and accessing seismic traces, as they need a POSIX file system interface, given the performance requirements of parallel I/O. The industry challenge is that the current de facto standard interfaces for file systems is not meeting requirements for scaling to tens or hundreds of billions of files.
 And there is no movement to change the basic interface, and without a change POSIX file systems are going to be challenged to compete with file systems with REST and SOAP interfaces.

 The second type will be POSIX file systems.
 I think that the shared and parallel POSIX file systems are going to gain more and more market share with file system clients being distributed across networks of machines.
 NFS is not meeting the scaling and performance requirements in today’s storage market requirements so I think file system clients will be a larger part of the hierarchy.
 Yes, NFS will continue to exist but as part of parallel file system hierarchy.

 Third will be object access by non-POSIX interfaces, what we know today as REST and SOAP, but might in the future include other methods.
 Who knows?
-I also think that you will have storage that has both POSIX and REST/SOAP interfaces from the current parallel POSIX file system vendors that is will be part of this hierarchy.
-Cloud storage cannot replace POSIX file system fully so we are going to have to co-exist.
+I also think that you will have storage that has both POSIX and REST/SOAP interfaces from the current parallel POSIX file system vendors that will be part of this hierarchy.
+Cloud storage cannot replace POSIX file systems fully so we are going to have to coexist.